esfx/esfx/docs-sources/overwrite/threading-semaphore.md

 ---
-uid: threading-semaphore
+uid: '@esfx/threading-semaphore!'
 ---

-Provides the @"threading-semaphore.Semaphore" class, a thread synchronization primitive for use with Workers.
+Provides the @"@esfx/threading-semaphore!Semaphore:class" class, a thread synchronization primitive for use with Workers.

 # Overview